openmv/openmv-doc/docs/_sources/library/omv.sensor.rst.txt

-      Creating secondary images normally requires creating them on the heap which has a limited amount of RAM... but, also gets fragmented making it hard to grab a large contigous memory array to store an image in.
+      Creating secondary images normally requires creating them on the heap which has a limited amount of RAM... but, also gets fragmented making it hard to grab a large contiguous memory array to store an image in.
 With this method you are able to allocate a very large memory array for an image instantly by taking space away from our frame buffer stack memory which we use for computer vision algorithms.
 That said, this also means you'll run out of